Hidden Pioneer History of the Owens Valley

 The 1872 Lone Pine earthquake damaged the smelters and lifted the shoreline, rendering the Swansea pier inaccessible by Owens Lake steamships.
 The smelting and transportation business then moved to Keeler, approximately one mile south.

 In 1874 an intense cloudburst spawned a flash flood burying the town under several feet of mud, water, and rock.
-With the nearby silver mines becoming more costly to operate as well as recurring court litigations, Swansea was slowly dying.
+With the nearby silver mines becoming more costly to operate as well as recurring court litigation, Swansea was slowly dying.
 The debris flow sealed the town’s fate ending its short life.
 You can find a historic monument, perhaps a dilapidated building and a smelter foundation along Highway 136.

 When the 1872 Lone Pine earthquake made the pier inaccessible to the shoreline in nearby Swansea, a new wharf was constructed to the south in the community named Hawley.
 In 1880, the Owens Lake Mining and Milling Company constructed a new ore processing mill for the Cerro Gordo Mines located in the mountains to the east.
 Julius Keeler, a company agent, laid out the townsite in 1883 and it was later renamed after him.